denten-books/plain-text/0-intro.md

 those seemingly naive but fundamental questions of the kind that can set research in motion down a long and winding path.
 A childhood friend who loves books asked about the difference between text in print and text on the screen.
-It was in that struggle to form an answer that I realized that some of my deepest assumptions about literature relied on the centuries-long stability of print media.
+In my struggle to answer, I realized that some of my deepest assumptions about literature relied on the centuries-long stability of print media.
 Despite my professional experience as a programmer, I could not readily explain the mechanisms by which keystrokes turned into pixels, pixels into letters, and letters into words.
 I could recount technical detail on some level, but my knowledge was also riddled with unexamined gaps.
 It did not amount to a coherent story.
 I was, despite my best efforts, surrounded by magical lanterns that cast shadows of code and poetry.

 Initially, my two selves---the scholar and the engineer---spoke different languages.
 Reconciling them was and continues to be a disconcerting process by